Plenary

 What Works vs. What’s Right in Rehabilitating Reintegration (PID205) Tuesday @ 2:00 PM

-Corrections Research Evaluation and Statistics (CRES), Corrective Services New South Wales, Australia
+Manager Research and Evaluation, Corrective Services NSW, Australia

 Royal Holloway, University of London and International Association for Correctional and Forensic Psychology, United Kingdom